ThusithaDJ/aws-sam-cognito-api-lambda-sample/README.md

 ### Configure Parameters

-For this example I'm going to use these parameters.
+For this example We are going to use these parameters.
 You can pass these values from the AWS CodePipeline as parameters.

 - `IAMExecutionRole` - AWS user role to execute the Lambda.
 - `CognitoUserPoolName` - AWS Cognito userpool name.